Get

 Training

-Since they’re intelligent and quick-witted, Cocker Spaniels are one of the easier breeds to train, but there are anecdotal reports of them being stubborn.
+Since they’re intelligent and quick-witted, the Cocker Spaniel is one of the easier breeds to train, but there are anecdotal reports of them being stubborn.
 You must begin training your pet early to prevent unwanted behavior problems later in life.
-Positive reinforcement is a must since Cockers are sensitive dogs that respond poorly to negativity.
+Positive reinforcement is a must because Cockers are sensitive dogs that respond poorly to negativity.

 Cocker Spaniel giving paw training